liping610/mlaw-lripd-1/_general-information/3-FAQs.md

 <br><br>
 i.
 Individual Insolvency Search for persons.<br> ii.
 Corporate Insolvency Search for companies that have been compulsorily wound up by the Court.<br>
-For companies that were not wound up by the Court, you may wish to conduct an ACRA Bizfile search.
+For companies that were not wound up by the Court, you may wish to conduct an ACRA Bizfile search.<br>
 <br><br>
 **5. Can the Licensing Officer provide legal advice for corporate and individual insolvency matters?**
 <br><br>
-No. Please consult your solicitors for legal advice on such matters instead.
+No. Please consult your solicitors for legal advice on such matters instead.<br>
 <br><br>

 **Prospective/ Licensed Insolvency Practitioners**